NalinPlad/NalinPlad/README.md

 <p align="center">
+  ✨
 Most of my repos are just small side projects I make to try and <br> experement with something.
 For example a started working on <code>plus</code> to  <br>
-learn Rust, and also about the <code>lalrpop</code> parser generator.
+learn Rust, and also about the <code>lalrpop</code> parser generator ✨
 </p>

 ---